Kong/docs.konghq.com/app/_includes/md/about-plugins.md

 : A custom plugin developed, maintained, and supported by an external developer, not by Kong.
 Kong does not test these plugins, or update their version compatibility.
-If you need more information or need to have a third-party plugin updated, contact the maintainer through the Support link in a plugin documentation's sidebar.
+If you need more information or need to have a third-party plugin updated, contact the maintainer by clicking [Report an issue](https://github.com/Kong/docs.konghq.com/issues) in the plugin documentation's sidebar.

 **Service**